mskcc/vcf2maf/README.md

     perl vcf2maf.pl --input-vcf data/test.vcf --output-maf data/test.maf --vep-path /opt/vep --vep-data /srv/vep

-If you have a MAF file that you simply want to reannotate, then use `maf2maf`, which simply runs `maf2vcf` followed by `vcf2maf`:
+If you have a MAF-like file that you want to reannotate, then use `maf2maf`, which simply runs `maf2vcf` followed by `vcf2maf`:

     perl maf2maf.pl --input-maf data/test.maf --output-maf data/test.vep.maf